 |Wednesday||8 a.m. – 5 p.m., 9:30 p.m. – 12 a.m.|

 |Saturday||11 a.m. – 5 p.m.|

 Borrowing privileges must be exercised in person.
 Books, sheet music, records, and CDs may be borrowed for a period of four weeks using your FC student key fob.
 Prompt return of materials will allow for maximum usage by all borrowers.
 Materials checked out are subject to recall immediately if needed for reserve or classroom purposes.

 Students may borrow up to 15 items at a time.

 Periodicals may not be used outside the library.

 CDs and records may be checked out for four weeks.
-Videos may be used in the library but cannot be checked out.
+Videos and DVDs may be used in the library but cannot be checked out.
 There is a TV/VCR available for viewing videos and a stereo system for tapes, records and CDs.
 Headphones may be checked out at the circulation desk for use with the stereo system.

 Fines and Surcharges

 Fines on overdue items are $.25 per day, per item.
 Fines on overdue reserve and hourly items are $.10 per hour, per item.
 The maximum fine per item is $10.00, with the exception of hourly check-outs which have a maximum fine of $25.00.
 As an incentive for paying fines in a timely manner, the library offers a 50% discount on fines paid at the time of returning item(s).
 The discount does not apply during the week of final exams.
 A $1.00 surcharge may apply to each item not returned by the week of final exams.

 - The item(s) may be brought to the circulation desk and renewed.
 (Overdue items can only be renewed in person.)